Walter Model: Rzhev

-Model's success in holding his front had not gone unnoticed, and in January 1942 he was placed in charge of the Ninth Army occupying the Rzhev salient, leapfrogging at least 15 more senior commanders in Army Group Centre alone.
+Model's success in holding his front had not gone unnoticed, and in January 1942 he was placed in charge of the Ninth Army occupying the Rzhev salient, leapfrogging at least fifteen more senior commanders in Army Group Centre alone.
 Just prior to his departure for the front, the new army commander had held lengthy consultations with both Hitler and Halder.
 They impressed upon Model that great firmness would be necessary to save the army from destruction, and his vehement tone in reply so impressed Hitler that upon the General's departure he remarked: "Did you see that eye?
 I trust that man to do it, but I wouldn't want to serve under him".

 When Model took over, his sector was in a shambles: the Kalinin Front had broken through the line and was threatening the Moscow–Smolensk railway, the main supply route for Army Group Centre.
 Despite the danger, he realized the precarious position the attackers themselves were in and immediately counterattacked, cutting off the Soviet 39th Army.
 To hold the line Model threw every available man to the front, drafting construction units and the like to replenish the enormous German losses.
 In the ferocious battles that followed, he repelled multiple Soviet attempts to relieve their trapped soldiers, the last being in February.
-He then squeezed out the pocket at his leisure, in a series of operations culminating in mid-July.
-For this, he was awarded the Oak Leaves to the Knight's Cross and promoted to colonel general (Generaloberst).
+On 31 January 1942, Model was awarded the Oak Leaves to the Knight's Cross and promoted to generaloberst.

 Having restored Ninth Army's front, Model set about holding it.
 His defensive doctrine, which combined conventional thinking with his own tactical innovations, was based on the following principles: